LibrariesHacked/helibtech/index.md

 Whatever your role either working in libraries or if you work for a technology supplier we would be keen to here from you.

 If you would like to contribute to HELibTech please send us your content via our [content submission form](https://forms.gle/UmtXM59GMVpq1uMr5).
-Alternatively feel free to contact [Paul Verlander (](paulverlander@gmail.com)HELibTech Community Editor) to discuss further.
+Alternatively feel free to contact Paul Verlander (HELibTech Community Editor) @ paulverlander@gmail.com to discuss further.

 ## Our community editors